Peeragogy/peeragogy-workbook/exercises.md

-Let's add some exercises here.
+Let's add some exercises here.<br>
 Sit in a circle around the campfire.